Jersey City Bicycle Accident Attorney

 Hiring a Jersey City bicycle accident attorney strengthens your ability to negotiate with an auto insurance company.
 Since New Jersey is a no-fault state, this means your lawyer can help you with a personal injury protection (PIP) insurance claim with your own provider – or, if your injuries meet the serious injury threshold, a liability claim against the driver.
 Either way, your Jersey City personal injury attorney can take over negotiations, answer your legal questions and provide advice that you can trust to get you through this difficult time.

-Common Causes of Bicycle Accidents in Jersey City
+What Are Common Causes of Bicycle Accidents in Jersey City?

 The number one cause of bicycle accidents in New Jersey is driver error.
 Motor vehicle drivers make careless mistakes such as texting and driving or speeding that put vulnerable road users at risk.
 Some of the most common causes of bike accidents in Jersey City include: